hello-nerdo/WebsiteToPrompt/README.md

 1. Click the extension icon to open the popup.
 2. Toggle **"Selection Mode"**.
 Hover over the desired element in the active webpage and click it to capture.
 3. The selected element is replaced in-page with a Markdown snippet.
 The original HTML is auto-saved in the extension’s local storage.
-4. To manage your saved prompts, open the **Prompt Dashboard** either from the popup or the context menu ("Open Prompt Dashboard").
+4. To manage your saved prompts, open the **WebsiteToPrompt Dashboard** either from the popup or the context menu ("Open WebsiteToPrompt Dashboard").
 5. In the dashboard:
    - **Search** prompts by URL or text.
    - **Delete** selected prompts.